cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 going to grad school, so I figured why not skip grad school for now?
 Leslie's passion was infectious, and after tangentially working with her for two years, I was excited to dive into a project with her full-time.
-Two days after the school year ended, I found myself on a plane to Seattle with no return ticket.
+Two days after the school year ended, I found myself on a flight to Seattle with no return ticket.
+Leslie let me crash in her family's guest bedroom and we got to work.

 This startup turned into [LearnBIG](https://www.crunchbase.com/organization/learnbig).
 I started as the